-Sensei Mark is a talented teacher with unparalleled knowledge in competition rules to match his skills on the mat!
-He competes (and wins!) in both IJF and Kosen Judo tournaments regularly
+Coach Soufiane is a talented teacher with a strong knowledge of competition strategies on the mat!
+He competes (and wins!) in Judo tournaments regularly!

 Coach Rebecca has been a fixture at Champions Judo for years!
 An inspiration and great teacher for both kids and adults!
 She is the glue that holds our Judo Family together!

 Champions Judo offers decades of teaching experience from Black Belts dedicated to to both this generation and the next!
 Champions Judo boasts National, Regional, State and Local Champions.
 Both adults and children enjoy the physical, mental and spiritual benefits of Judo.
 Join Today!